 Regardless of what tier you join: The emails are often long but some of the jokes are decent.
 They could definitely use an editor but people seem to find them helpful.
 It’s fun when people write back and share stuff that they’re thinking about/working on with me as well.

 Oh, and about me: I used to work in education nonprofits but now I don’t.
 Instead I do organizing for the common good in majority-white communities.
-You’ll hear about that a bit more if you subscribe (or, if you really can’t wait, feel free to head over to The Barnraisers Project and check out our work there).
+You’ll hear about that if you subscribe (or, if you really can’t wait, feel free to head over to The Barnraisers Project and check out our work there).
 I’m from Montana but live in Milwaukee.
-I have two kids, too many unread books and a CPAP machine.
+I have two kids, a decent collection of baseball hats and a CPAP machine.
 Oh, and I wrote a book!
 It’s called The Right Kind of White and it’s out on March 19th.
 I like sending thank you gifts for folks who pre-order it.